AGRONOMY

 INDEPENDENCE & INTEGRITY

 We offer a wide range of soil, water and plant tissue testing services.
-Soil test results must guide decisions on products, rates, timing, etc, to get the best possible results.
-Plant tissue tests can be used to allow fine tuning of fertilizer decisions as they ultimately show what nutrients plants are taking up.
+Soil test results should guide remediation and choice of products, rates, timing, etc, to get the best possible results.
+Plant tissue tests can be used to allow fine tuning of fertilizer decisions as they ultimately show which nutrients plants are taking up from the soil.

 Pasture improvement:

-The re-sowing of degraded perennial grass / clover based pastures is necessary to ensure productive and profitable pastures are grown.
-Best practice pasture sowing involves one or consecutive two crops (Yr 1 & Yr 2), to allow weed seed banks to be depleted before pasture sowing in Yr2 or 3.
-Pasture re-sowing can easily quadruple carrying capacity and double pasture quality, with the benefits lasting for decades.
-Success requires good planning and execution and no step should be missed.
-Pasture establishment failures can be very costly and can cause significant delays in achieving optimum carrying capacity.
+Why is it such a major cost on livestock farms?
+The re-sowing of degraded pastures is necessary to ensure that high stocking rates can be carried.
+Successful pasture re-sowing generally involves one or two crops, to ensure weed seed-banks are depleted before pasture sowing in the third year.
+Pasture re-sowing can in some cases triple or quadruple carrying capacity, with the benefits often lasting for one of more decades.
+Success requires good planning and no step should be missed.
+Pasture establishment failures can be very costly and can cause significant delays in achieving optimum farm carrying capacity.

-Perennial grass / sub-clover based pastures often need to be re-sown on a 10 - 15 year cycle on the less productive soils found on most farms on the Tablelands of southern NSW.
-Some better quality soils such as alluvial or deep basalt soils on can retain pastures for 50 years or more, but this type of country is scarce.
+On the NSW Tablelands, perennial grass / sub-clover based pastures often need to be re-sown on a 10 - 20 year cycle, with longevity depending on soil quality and rainfall reliability.
+Better quality soils such as some alluvial or basalt derived soils can sometimes retain pastures for 40 years or more, but such high quality soils are scarce.

 Cropping:

-Generally on the NSW Tablelands up to 10 - 25% of a typical grazing farm could be cropped.
+Generally, on the NSW Tablelands up to 10 - 25% of a typical grazing farm could be cropped.
+These crops are normally just for grazing, although they can be harvested for grain or used for fodder conservation.
 If planned and managed well those crops can dramatically improve whole farm carrying capacity and profitability.
-They also reduce drought risks.
-Dual purpose winter cereals and canola are ideal to fill the winter feed gap.
-The best crops can be grazed and harvested for grain or baled for hay or silage.
+These crops also reduce drought risks.
+Dual purpose winter cereals and canola are ideal for filling the 'winter feed gap' experienced in the cooler parts of the NSW Tablelands.

 Forage brassica crops can provide outstanding summer/autumn feed for sheep.
 Italian ryegrass may be grown for either high quality grazing or fodder conservation.
 Cleaning problem weeds out of paddocks before sowing perennial grass based pastures is an additional benefit of a well managed cropping phase.

-The ability to fatten young stock on crops through autumn, winter and spring can lift whole farm profitability.
+The ability to fatten young stock (weaner cattle or prime lambs) on crops through autumn, winter and spring can lift whole farm profitability in the years that cropping is carried out.
 In dry seasons, financial returns from well managed dual purpose crops on productive land can be many times what would be possible from pastures.
 However poorly planned and executed cropping programs will generally lose money.
 Getting it right results in profitable crops as well as clean paddocks for pasture sowing.

 Weed and pest control:

 Perennial weeds such as serrated tussock, fireweed, blackberry, St Johns' wort, Chilean needle grass or African lovegrass can all lead to reduced carrying capacity and land values.
 Annual weeds such as thistles, Paterson’s curse, barley grass and silvergrass make the problem worse.
-Pests such as slugs, Red Legged Earth Mites ( RLEM) and aphids can decimate crops or pastures if not controlled in a timely manner.
-If weeds and pests can’t be eradicated, they need to be managed so that their impact is minimized.
+Pests including slugs, Red Legged Earth Mites ( RLEM) and aphids can decimate crops or pastures if not controlled in a timely manner.
+If weeds and pests can’t be eradicated, they should be managed so that their impact is minimized.

 Grazing management: